CoreyD97/BurpSuiteJSBeautifier/README.md

 <b>Tested on:</b>

-This extension has been tested on Burp Suite Pro v1.5.21 with Java v7ux.
+This extension has been tested on Burp Suite Pro v2.0.07 with Java 11.
-If you are using an older version of Burp Suite, you may be able to use version 0.1a of this extension which is located at https://code.google.com/p/burp-suite-beautifier-extension/

 <b>Some screenshots:</b>